 An important side note before I detail gluten free Majorca supermarket choices.
-Ruffles jamon flavour crisps are gluten free and are THES BEST CRISPS EVER.
+Ruffles jamon flavour crisps are gluten free and are THE BEST CRISPS EVER.
 Go on, grab a bag, I dare you. 🙂

 A supermarket with stores across Majorca (and other parts of Spain).
 We found loads of gluten free (and lots of lactose free) food stuffs here, including bread, brioche buns, cookies, cakes, beer, pasta, pizza, crackers and flour.
-There was no dedicated section for gluten free items so you have to hunt around a bit – keep your eyes peeled for the “sin gluten” on the packaging.
+There was no dedicated section for gluten free items, so you have to hunt around a bit.
+Keep your eyes peeled for the “sin gluten” on the packaging.

 This supermarket outside Palma has an ENOURMOUS gluten free section and I was overwhelmed by all the products on offer.
-Definitely worth checking out if you are holidaying in Majorca as it is so close from the airport.
+Definitely worth checking out if you are holidaying in Majorca, as it is so close to the airport.
 They really have everything you could need, from all the regular gluten free stuff to gluten free doughnuts, chocolate palmiers, churros, fresh pasta, ice cream sandwiches and a massive selection of gluten free beers.